Ontologies of Waste: A Relational Study of How Waste Comes to Matter for Humans, Society, and Future

 Expected Outcomes

-The empirical, methodological, and conceptual insights will be combined to enable a leap in theory building to develop a new relational theory of waste that pays attention to the multiple spatiotemporal scales of society and human actions.
-Ultimately, this will lead to a paradigm change from the circular economy to waste matter society.
+Through the research design, the project will generate groundbreaking insight into waste as both constitutive of society and as something that disturbs it.
+The empirical, methodological, and conceptual insights will be combined to enable a leap in theory building to develop a new relational theory of waste that pays attention to the multiple spatiotemporal scales of society and human actions, ultimately leading to a paradigm change from the circular economy to waste matter society.

 Financiële details & Tijdlijn